School board hears early construction plans

 •“The commons area, … it’s not just used for lunch, classrooms can go down and use that space,” Ehn said.

-•Ehn said skylight options including raising the roof or bringing in “light tubes” to bring in natural light, to a question from board member Erin Ryan.
+•Ehn said skylight options included raising the roof or bringing in “light tubes” to bring in natural light, to a question from board member Erin Ryan.

 •Board member Bob Bouska asked about the layout of rooms and the cost associated with those moves.